-Boasting menus from chefs at French Laundry, vegetarian mealkit startup Simple Feast hits the U.S. – TechCrunch
+Boasting menus from chefs at French Laundry, vegetarian meal kit startup Simple Feast hits the US – TechCrunch

 As for the company’s customers, they’re mostly moms with kids whose income puts them in the top 20% of the population.
 While they may be far more wealthy than the hoi polloi, Jønck said they still suffer from exposure to the worst aspects of America’s industrial food machine — highly processed foods that are causing an explosion in chronic health conditions like diabetes and obesity.

-Data from places like the Rand Institute indicate that in America, the burden of insufficient nutrition and the chronic conditions that stem from that are disproportionately affecting low income and middle income families.
+Data from places like the Rand Institute indicate that in America, the burden of insufficient nutrition and the chronic conditions that stem from that are disproportionately affecting low-income and middle-income families.

 Simple Feast is working to correct that, says Jønck.
 The company’s European packaged prepared meals available in retail stores cost around $15, he said, and the company will offer salaries far above the minimum wage in the U.S. to do its part in ameliorating some of the wealth disparity in the country.

-“This is a general play on an industry that needs to change for the ground up.
+“This is a general play on an industry that needs to change from the ground up.
 This system needs to change,” Jønck said.